-We manage these factors locally and align our talent and incentives accordingly.
+We manage these initiatives locally and align our talent and incentives accordingly.
 Our knowledgeable and experienced workforce and our flexible production capabilities allow us to manage operational and overhead costs aggressively.
-Recovery in demand serves as a tailwind for all three major profit drivers.

-4. LA ND MANAGEMENT
+4. LAND MANAGEMENT

 With approximately 240,000 acres in our land portfolio, a long-term holistic approach to preserving land and water is integral to sustaining our success.
 From pre-mining to mining to reclamation, we are actively managing the entire life cycle of our land, creating maximum value for the business, our shareholders and our communities.